sirrobzeroone/3d_armor/3d_armor/README.txt

 updates the necessary inventories.
 Also handles item destruction callbacks and so should NOT be called from `on_unequip` to avoid an infinite loop.

+armor:remove_all(player)

+Removes all armors from the player's inventory without triggering any callback.

 Item Callbacks:

 on_equip = func(player, index, stack)